Duane-Njenga/Mko-Backend/README.md

-# Event Management API Documentation
+# M-ko Event Management API Documentation

 ## Overview

-The Event Management API is a FastAPI-based REST API for managing events.
+The M-ko Event Management API is a FastAPI-based REST API for managing events.
 It provides endpoints for creating, reading, updating, and deleting events, as well as adding reviews to events.

 **Base URL**: https://mko-backend.onrender.com
 **Version**: 1.0.0